wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-11-27-stack-based-programming-in-raku.md

 ---
 layout: article
-title: "Stack-based programming in Raku"
+title: "Embedding a stack-based programming language"
 date: 2023-11-27
 modified: 2023-11-27
 tags: [ computing, functional, uxntal, raku ]
 excerpt: "It takes just one custom operator to allow Uxntal-style programming in Raku."
 current: ""
-current_image: stack-based-programming-in-raku_1600x600.jpg
+current_image: stack-based-programming-in-raku_1600x600.avif
 comments: false
 toc: false
 categories: articles
 image:
-  feature: stack-based-programming-in-raku_1600x600.jpg
+  feature: stack-based-programming-in-raku_1600x600.avif
-  teaser: stack-based-programming-in-raku_400x150.jpg
+  teaser: stack-based-programming-in-raku_400x150.avif
-  thumb: stack-based-programming-in-raku_400x150.jpg
+  thumb: stack-based-programming-in-raku_400x150.avif
 ---
-# Stack-based programming in Raku

-When `@lizmat` asked me to write a post for the Raku advent calendar I was initially a bit at a loss.
-I have spent most of the year not writing Raku but working on my own language [Funktal](https://limited.systems/articles/funktal/), a postfix functional language that compiles to [Uxntal](https://wiki.xxiivv.com/site/uxntal.html), the stack-based assembly language for the tiny [Uxn](https://wiki.xxiivv.com/site/uxn.html) virtual machine.
+When [`@lizmat`](https://scholar.social/@lizmat@mastodon.social) asked me to write a post for the [Raku advent calendar](https://raku-advent.blog/category/2023/) I was initially a bit at a loss.
+I have spent most of the year not writing [Raku](https://raku.org/) but working on my own language [Funktal](https://limited.systems/articles/funktal/), a postfix functional language that compiles to [Uxntal](https://wiki.xxiivv.com/site/uxntal.html), the stack-based assembly language for the tiny [Uxn](https://wiki.xxiivv.com/site/uxn.html) virtual machine.

 But as Raku is nothing if not flexible, could we do Uxntal-style stack-based programming in it?
 Of course I could embed the entire Uxntal language in Raku using [a slang](https://raku.land/zef:lizmat/Slangify).
 But could we have a more shallow embedding?
 Let's find out.